What are modal auxiliary verbs?

 Have to and have got to break all of the rules that pure modal auxiliary verbs follow.
 They consist of more than one word, they use infinitive forms of the main verbs, the auxiliary verb do is used for negatives and questions (for have to, not for have got to), and they conjugate for the third-person singular.
 Despite all of these differences, these semi-modal auxiliary verbs have several modal meanings.

-We have got to pay taxes.
+External Obligation | We have to pay taxes.
+We have got to pay taxes. |

-You’ve got to try the new French restaurant.
+Strong Suggestion/Recommendation | You have to try the new French restaurant.
+You’ve got to try the new French restaurant. |

-This has got to be the right place.
+Expressing Certainty | This has to be the right place.
+This has got to be the right place. |

 be able to